Buttons is a name that was formed by the Anglo-Saxon

 Distinguished members of the family include Matthew Button who was executed in 1355; Sir William Button, 1st Baronet

-(1584-1655), an English politician who sat in the House of Commons at various times between 1614 and 1629, supported the Royalist cause in the English Civil War; John Button (died 1665), an English...
-Another 99 words (7 lines of text) are included under the topic Early Buttons Notables in all our PDF Extended History products and printed products wherever possible.
+(1584-1655), an English politician who sat in the House of Commons at various times between 1614 and 1629, supported the Royalist cause in the English Civil War; John Button (died 1665), an English politician who sat in the House of Commons between 1625 and 1648, he fought on the Parliamentary side in the English Civil War; Ralph...
+Another 75 words (5 lines of text) are included under the topic Early Buttons Notables in all our PDF Extended History products and printed products wherever possible.

 Migration of the Buttons family to Ireland